-Welcome to our Earth loving world of Organic Sprouts and Sprouted Salads!
+Welcome to our Earth loving world of Organic Sprouts and everything Plants – We love Plants!

 We are glad you have found us.

 Join us in enjoying delicious sprouted grains and seeds at home and fresh made sprouted salads.
-We deliver organic sprouting seeds, microgreens as well as sprouted fresh salads made to order.
+We deliver organic sprouting seeds & microgreens.

 Now, isn’t that tasty and wonderful?